Gabrielle Rose (swimmer): 2024 Olympic trials

+Brazilian records

 Rose is a former Brazilian record holder of the 100-meter freestyle, 100-meter butterfly, 100-meter breaststroke and 200-meter individual medley.
-The 100-meter breaststroke record was overcome by Patrícia Comini.
-The 200-meter individual medley records were beaten by Joanna Maranhão in long and short pools.
-The 100-meter freestyle record was overcome by Tatiana Lemos.
+The 100-meter breaststroke record was eclipsed by Patrícia Comini.
+Her 200-meter individual medley records were beaten by Joanna Maranhão in long and short pools.
+Her 100-meter freestyle record was broken by Tatiana Lemos.

+Post swimming pursuits

+When Gabrielle's father Michael, a strong supporter of the University of Memphis, died in 2017, he donated funds to establish the Mike Rose Soccer Complex and the Mike Rose Natatorium, which opened in 2023 through the Rose Foundation.
+In July 2019, as a spokesperson and executive director of the Rose Foundation, Gabrielle advocated the advantages of the new natatorium in bringing business to the Memphis community through swim meets, and the sponsorship of swim training for youth, as well as drowning prevention programs.